 2. Library Assessment Statement: A formal written assessment from the Director of Libraries of the Library’s ability to support a proposal for a new or expanded academic degree or program is required as part of a formal proposal.
 The assessment statement may include but is not limited to the strength of collections; access to electronic and networked information access to collections not owned by the University of Delaware; library space and library computer requirements; language and subject capabilities of library staff; and nature of service and increased usage demands resulting from the proposed new degree/program.
 The request for the library assessment accompanied by details of a proposed degree or program needs to be received by the Library at least one month before the Library’s assessment of a proposed degree or program is required.
 The Library will respond in a timely manner, usually within two weeks in order to allow time for faculty discussion of the library assessment and possible further discussion and/or interaction with the Director of Libraries, if desired.

 B. Faculty / Administrative Resources

-1. Describe the available program administrators and faculty expertise which support the proposed curriculum.
-List name, rank, specialization, nature of appointment (regular, full-time, adjunct, etc.) and highest academic degree earned by those who would be directly involved, including campus administrators.
+- Describe the available program administrators, advisors, and faculty who will support the proposed curriculum.
+List name, rank, specialization, nature of appointment (regular, full-time, adjunct, etc.) and highest academic degree earned by those who will provide direct support, including administrators and advisors.
 If appropriate, provide pertinent information about the professional and scholarly accomplishments, including training, courses and workshops taught, publications and projects, and other relevant documentation of the faculty.